 Find a registered host

 Visit the City's Property Information Map, search for the address of the property, and click on the 'Planning Apps' tab.
 A Short-Term Rental Certificate will be listed (at the bottom of the Planning Apps screen) if one is currently active on the property.

 Please note that pending applications for a Certificate are not displayed on the Property Information Map.

 Filing a complaint

-If you believe a property is operating illegally, you may file a complaint by sending an email to
+If you believe a property is operating illegally, you may file a complaint by contacting us.

 You may also download a complaint form and send it to us via email or USPS.

 After we receive your complaint we will investigate, which may take several weeks.

 When filing the complaint, please provide the following information:

 - Address of possible violation, including unit number (if known) or floor number